On Ruan's Cohomological Crepant Resolution Conjecture for the complexified Bianchi orbifolds: The orbifold cohomology product

-\vbox{ \begin{lemma} The degree shifting number of any non-trivial rotation of $\Hy^3_\C$ on its fixed points set is $1$. \end{lemma} \begin{proof} For any rotation $\hat{\theta}$ of angle $\theta$ around a geodesic line in $\mathcal{H}^3_\R$, there is a basis for the construction of the Lobachevsky model such that the matrix of $\hat{\theta}$ takes the shape
+\vbox{ \begin{lemma} The degree shifting number of any non-trivial rotation of $\Hy^3_\C$ on its fixed points set is $1$. \end{lemma} \begin{proof} For any rotation $\hat{\theta}$ of angle $\theta$ around a geodesic line in $\mathcal{H}^3_\R$, there is a basis for the construction of the Kleinian model such that the matrix of $\hat{\theta}$ takes the following shape (\cite[Prop.
+1.13, p.
+40]{ElstrodtGrunewaldMennicke}),

-This matrix, considered as an element of $\PSU(3,1)$, performs a rotation of angle $\theta$ around the ``complexified geodesic line'' with respect to the inclusion $\mathcal{H}^3_\R \hookrightarrow \mathcal{H}^3_\C$.
-The fixed points of this rotation are exactly the points $p$ lying on this complexified geodesic line, and the action on their tangent space T$_p\Hy^3_\C \cong \C^3$ is again a rotation of angle $\theta$.
+This matrix, considered as an element of $\PSU(1,3)$, performs a rotation of angle $\theta$ around the ``complexified geodesic line'' with respect to the inclusion $\mathcal{H}^3_\R \hookrightarrow \mathcal{H}^3_\C$.
+The fixed points of this rotation are exactly the points $x$ lying on this complexified geodesic line, and the action on their tangent space T$_x\Hy^3_\C \cong \C^3$ is again a rotation of angle $\theta$.
 Hence we can choose a basis of this tangent space such that this rotation is expressed by the matrix

-Therefore the degree shifting number of the rotation $\hat{\theta}$ at $p$ is 1. \end{proof} }
+Therefore, the degree shifting number of the rotation $\hat{\theta}$ at $x$ is 1.